riverbed/steelscript-appfwk/docs/tutorial.rst

 option from the dropdown menu of the admin button at the top right corner.
-If the report was added to the plugin directory, one needs to first click 'Edit Plugins' option from the dropdown menu of the admin button, then click the 'Update All Report' button at the bottom, then check the boxes for 'Collect Reports', 'and Overwirte Reports' and 'Reload Reports' at the popup window, and finally click the 'Go!' button, shown as the image below.
+If the report was added to the plugin directory, one needs to first click 'Edit Plugins' option from the dropdown menu of the admin button, then click the 'Update All Report' button at the bottom, then check the boxes for 'Collect Reports', 'and Overwrite Reports' and 'Reload Reports' at the popup window, and finally click the 'Go!' button, shown as the image below.
 More information about picking up plugin reports are described :ref:`here <plugin reports>`.